blocdraig/awesome-wax/README.md

 - [VeRT](https://github.com/eosnetworkfoundation/vert) - VeRT is a blockchain virtual machine emulator for WASM-based contracts like WAX.
 - [Fuckyea](https://github.com/nsjames/fuckyea?tab=readme-ov-file) - Smart contract testing framework built by Nathan James from EOS

-## DeFi Platforms

-> Awesome DeFi platforms and protocols on WAX.

-- [Alcor Exchange](https://wax.alcor.exchange/) - All in one DEX.
-Alcor is a lego of decentralized finance built on multi-chain, and a provider of solutions in one tap.
-- [WaxOnEdge](https://waxonedge.app/) - WAX DEX aggregator - the ultimate tool to simplify and optimize your token swaps.
-Access all the top decentralized exchanges in one place and unlock the best trading paths for maximum returns.
-- [Taco Swap](https://swap.tacocrypto.io) - The first community exchange on WAX which allows users to trade and earn in a safe and fun space.

-## Nodes & API Operation

-> Resources and guides for running Blockchain, History, or Atomic Assets APIs

-- [WAX Technical How To Series](https://medium.com/eosphere/wax-technical-how-to/home) - Guides for running blockchain nodes and APIs by EOSphere

 ## Security Auditing Services

 > Companies offering smart contract audits for the WAX ecosystem.